Category Archive: Product Information

 • Archives and collectibles: Collectors use mylar to preserve valuable paper goods because of mylar’s ability to seal and protect against damage.

 • Medical products: You can use mylar to package medical supplies.
-Test strips and X-Ray films also often consist of this material.
+Test strips and X-Ray films also often contain this material.

 • Labels and tags: Mylar’s durability makes it the perfect choice for labels that need to be strong and rugged.

-• Nameplates: Mylar is ideal for nameplates that require chemical resistance and anti-abrasive properties.
+• Nameplates: Mylar is ideal for nameplates that require chemical resistance and anti-abrasive properties because it is resistant to various chemicals and will not stain upon contact.

 Mylar Nameplates and Labels